medusalix/xow/README.md

 - `LIBUSB_ERROR_ACCESS`
     - The permissions for the dongle's USB device have to be set correctly.
 This is also handled by the `udev` rules.

+Using an outdated version of `libusb` can cause various issues.
+Make sure to update `libusb` to the latest version.

 ### Pairing problems

 The controller only remembers the *last* device it was connected to.
 It will not automatically establish a connection to the dongle if it was previously plugged into a USB port or paired via bluetooth, even if the same computer was used.